isoworg/CV-1/README.md

 #### Communication

 I am a confident written communicator and also capable at oral communication.

-- Experience
-- Achievements
-- Evidence
+  What I want to mention:
+    - public speaking (Final Project Presentation)
+    - informal writing skills (Blogging for H&H)
+    - Technical writing skills (Link to readme)

 #### Problem solving

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

-#### Writing

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
+Confident problem solver.

+  What I want to mention:
+    -

 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)